babycat-io/babycat/docs/source/index.rst

 Documentation and releases
 --------------------------
-You can find Babycat's source cdoe at `github.com/babycat-io/babycat <https://github.com/babycat-io/babycat>`_.
+You can find Babycat's source code at `github.com/babycat-io/babycat <https://github.com/babycat-io/babycat>`_.

+This website is where we keep Babycat's documentation.
+You can find documentation and releases for each Babycat binding at the following locations:

 .. raw:: html